Jake Flannigan, NP

 Concentration: Family Nurse Practitioner (FNP) - Online & Campus Based - Visit Website

-Coppin State University's Doctor of Nursing Practice (DNP) with Family Nurse Practitioner concentration offers advanced healthcare professionals a transformative pathway to becoming expert family health practitioners.
-This rigorous program prepares nurses to serve diverse, vulnerable populations through comprehensive clinical training and leadership development.
-Students complete 1000 clinical practice hours, gaining skills in evidence-based practice, health policy, and interprofessional collaboration.
-Designed for working professionals, the program offers flexible hybrid and part-time formats, making advanced nursing education accessible.
-Admission requires a master's degree in nursing, unencumbered RN licensure, and a minimum 3.25 GPA.
+Coppin State University's Doctor of Nursing Practice (DNP) with Family Nurse Practitioner concentration delivers a transformative educational pathway for advanced healthcare professionals.
+This rigorous hybrid program prepares nurses to serve vulnerable populations through comprehensive clinical training and leadership development.
+Requiring 1,000 clinical practice hours, students gain expertise in evidence-based practice, health policy, and interprofessional collaboration.
+Designed for working professionals, the program offers flexible part-time formats with weekend executive-style classes.
+Admission requires a master's degree in nursing, unencumbered RN licensure, and a minimum 3.25 GPA, positioning graduates as innovative healthcare leaders.

 Concentration: Family Nurse Practitioner (FNP) - Online & Campus Based - Visit Website